 What’s not right for some is perfect for others.
 Stomach sleepers were happy with the sinking, feeling of the Lazybed.
-Some lighter stomach sleepers said they added a topper for extra cushion, but average to heavy stomach sleepers enjoyed how the foam slowly sunk and supported all the right places.
+Some lighter stomach sleepers said they added a mattress topper for extra cushion, but average to heavy stomach sleepers enjoyed how the foam slowly sunk and supported all the right places.

 “We’ve had it for 3 months so far and so far so good.
 I have been having back pain from sleeping on my old mattress (spring) and felt a big difference the first few nights after the switch.
 My back felt a lot better.
 I quite like the feel.
 It’s quite firm but doesn’t feel hard.” – Verified Buyer, Productreview.com